jeffmd/if.atmega/README.md

-asforth
+if.atmega
 --------
 An experimental subroutine threaded forth like system writtin in AVR GNU assembly to be compiled with gnu avr assembler.
 Currently only runs on an Atmega328.
 This is not an ANSI compliant Forth.

-Based on amForth, FlashForth, AVRForth, CamelForth, TurboForth, eForth, FigForth
+Based on asforth, amForth, FlashForth, AVRForth, CamelForth, TurboForth, eForth, FigForth

 Converted amForth from indirect threaded code to subroutine threaded.
 This resulted in a speed up of 4 to 8 times faster than indirect threaded code.
 Used some features from FlashForth for inlining words that are less than 4 words in code length.
 Tail call optimization also implemented.